Henrik-Johansson1980/php-rest-api/README.md

 # PHP REST API For a blog.

 ## Introduction
 A basic CRUD REST API for a simple Blog.
 Written in PHP for practice purposes.
 The API let's you perform basic CRUD operations on the two tables available in the included myblog.sql file.
+This Project is based on the Traversy Media course: *PHP REST API from Scratch*.

 ![](preview.png)